 Today, JVA includes team members who are full-time or part-time staff, fellows and interns, and regular subcontractors.
 We believe in giving people an opportunity to demonstrate their talents.
 Our team includes moms with kids at home, boomers in encore careers, corporate career changers, the most talented graduate students and people with longstanding community ties.

-What we all have in common: passion for social change, being involved in the community and an insane dedication to this proposition: Change in your community and in society overall begins one person, one step at a time.
+What we all have in common is passion for social change, being involved in the community and an insane dedication to this proposition: Change in your community and in society overall begins one person, one step at a time.
 And here at JVA, we can help you do it.